 - Slouching/poor posture

 - Bending backwards or getting scorpioned can lead to a pulled muscle, or a strained ligament.
 It can also cause inflammation and pain.

 - Sports injuries

 - Jumping on a trampoline or into water from a great height.
-I had a young girl with back pain come in recently after cliff jumping into a local wave called “the toilet bowl.”
+I once had a young girl with back pain come in after cliff jumping into a local wave called “the toilet bowl.”